1. Get started

 Markers

-Markers can be used in any master, individual or extra view and notifications will be updated upon any change.
+Use markers in any master, individual, extra or your own view and notifications will be updated upon any change.

 Specifying constraints with markers